-This EPD comprises dispersion-based products with a Volatile Organic Compound (VOC) content ≤10 % (VOC definition according to Decopaint Directive).
+This EPD comprises dispersion-based products with a Volatile Organic Compound (VOC) content ≤1 % (VOC definition according to Decopaint Directive).
 The products typically consist of organic binding agents based on synthetic and/or natural resins, mineral fillers such as chalk as well as water and smaller volumes of auxiliaries (thickening agents, defoaming agents, surface-active agents, preservatives etc.).
 They dry physically through evaporation of the water contained therein.
 They comply with manifold, often specific, functions in the construction, furnishing and repair of buildings.
-Using dispersion-based products decisively improves the fitness for use of structures and extends
+Using dispersion-based products decisively

-Dispersion-based products, group 3
+Dispersion-based products, group 1